ABOUT THIS CONFERENCE

 BENEFITS OF ATTENDING

-- Gain first hand guidance and advice from highly experienced examiners, authors, presenters and leading subject experts
+- Gain first hand guidance and advice from highly experienced examiners, presenters and leading subject experts

-- Enhance your understanding of the key themes of A level Chemistry and see how they connect into a coherent picture
+- Reinforce and enhance your understanding of the key themes of A level Chemistry to ensure top level responses

-- Benefit from top examiner insight: how to improve grades and what gets the marks
+- Benefit from examiner insight: how to improve grades and what gets the marks

 |IN-SCHOOL||You can also book this as an In-School Conference|

-- Our expert explores key issues in this theme and how to make vital links to improve your exam responses
+- Succeeding on the movement of electrons; how to make vital links to improve your exam responses

 - Oxidation states